Aya126/Prometheus-project/README.md

 ##Update the Prometheus YAML file with basic authentication for the specific job.
 Restart Prometheus server:

     ```bash
     sudo systemctl restart prometheus
     ```

-Now you have successfully set up Authentication/Encryption in Prometheus with Node Exporter.
+Now you have successfully set up Auth entication/Encryption in Prometheus with Node Exporter.